stebielli/number-server/NOTES.md

 * The socket stream is read using a `java.io.BufferedReader` which proved better performance respect to `java.util.Scanner`;
 * File is written using `java.io.FileWriter` because of its performance;
-* The number logged in the log file is the plain number without leading zeros because it is not directly specified in the requirements.
+* The numbers logged in the log file are plain numbers without leading zeros because it was not specified in the requirements.

 ## Future improvements